davarashly/dropit/README.md

 #### Welcome to Dropit's Frontend Test

 ### Disclaimers

-* The stacks for this task are similar to the ones we're using here at Dropit (React with Typescript)
+* The stack for this task are similar to the ones we're using here at Dropit (React with Typescript)
 * The architecture as well (simple implementation)
-* Some features for this task are optional
 * you can add and modify the given architecture, or implement a different architecture of your choosing

 ### Guidelines